kumc-bmi/bc_qa/README.md

 GPC Breast Cancer Data Quality Reporting
 ========================================

+based on earlier work by Jianghua He, with contributions from Bradley McDowell and Theresa Shireman, under the direction of Elizabeth Chrischilles

 by Dan Connolly, with Russ Waitman, Tamara McMahon, and Vince Leonardo
 [Medical Informatics Division, Univeristy of Kansas Medical Center][MI]